meggha/MentalHealthNavigator/README.md

 ## 📝Description
 1. Login/Signup pages:user authentication is required to access features of this website.

-2. Profile:Users can view and edit their profile details, such as their name, age, gender, location, preferred language, and contact information.
+2. Profile:Users can view and enter their profile details, such as their name, age, gender and write reviews.

-3. Journaling:A react based webpage which allows users to maintain a digital journal where they can record their thoughts, feelings, and experiences. therapeutic practice that helps individuals process their emotions and track their mental health progress over time.
+3. Journaling:A react based webpage which allows users to maintain a digital journal where they can record their thoughts, feelings, and experiences.
+Therapeutic practice that helps individuals process their emotions and track their mental health progress over time.

 4. Habit Tracking:Users can create custom habits to track, such as exercise, meditation, medication adherence, sleep patterns, or social interactions.